MichaelEGA/Procedural-Stochastic-Terrain-Shader/README.md

       2. Transition (seemlessly transitions between distance and detail textures according to camera distance)
   - Automatic generation of normal maps (it's a bit hacky but it works)
   - Smoothness, Metallic, Normal and Color settings for each individual texture
-  - Seemlessly transitions between distance and detail normal, smoothness, and mettalic settings based on camera distance
+  - Seemlessly transitions between normal, smoothness, and metallic settings based on camera distance
   - Use noise to variegate ground layer between ground texture and mountain texture
   - Doesn't need splatmaps, great for procedural terrain